 According to Self-Determination Theory, the type of extrinsic motivation is different when the contextual factors are different.

-Therefore, even when a person is not intrinsically motivated, you can still motivate them effectively, knowing which type of extrinsic motivation is at play.
+Therefore, even when a person does not have intrinsic desire, you can still motivate them effectively, knowing which type of extrinsic motivation is at play.

-Here are the four types of extrinsic motivation5:
+Here are the four different types of extrinsic motivation 5:

 1. External Regulation

-External regulation means you do something to satisfy an external demand or receive an externally imposed reward.
+External regulation means you do something to satisfy an external demand or receive external incentives.

-A person experiences an externally regulated behavior as controlled rather than autonomous.
+A person experiences an externally regulated behavior as controlled by external pressure rather than autonomous.

 2. Introjected Regulation